AnniekBisschop/university-goGame/README.md

 ## Rules
-* Ko rules, and captured stones rules are handled.
+* Ko rules and captured stones rules are handled.
 * The game ends when there are two consecutive pass moves.
 * When a player types QUIT the other player wins automatically

-## Score calculation